Morning Mind Routines For Better Focus

 Writing down worries, ideas, and tasks can reduce mental clutter.
 A short brain dump helps externalize distractions before they start competing for your attention during important work.

-Micro-planning for the day
+Micro-Planning for the Day

 Choose your top priority and decide when you will work on it.
 Protect that time as much as possible.
+Morning planning works best when it stays simple.
+You do not need a full productivity system every day.
+You need clarity about what matters first.

-Email and phone boundaries
+Email and Phone Boundaries

 Checking email or social media too early can pull your brain into reaction mode.
 A useful rule is to delay email, messaging, and passive scrolling for the first 60 to 90 minutes of the day whenever possible.